Bowire

 Air-gapped install Enterprise (paid) Enterprise (paid)

-Native .NET (no Electron) via Scalar.AspNetCore
+Native .NET via Scalar.AspNetCore

 Collections partial